ShootProof/recruiting-back-end/README.md

 * Be documented in a manner you deem appropriate to accomplish the goal (entity-relationship diagram, UML, etc.).

+#### Extra credit

-**Extra credit:** Include data definition language (DDL) statements to create tables for the data model.
+* Include data definition language (DDL) statements to create tables for the data model.
 Define the columns present in each table, along with their data type and size.

 ### Part 2: Object-oriented programming